-“Rhizobium is a soil bacteria that fix nitrogen once it finds a base inside root nodules of legumes”.
+“Rhizobium is a soil bacteria that fixes atmospheric nitrogen once it finds a base inside the roots of the leguminous plants”.

-Rhizobium can be defined as legume root-nodule bacteria.
+Rhizobium is the bacteria that live in symbiotic association with the root nodules of the leguminous plants.
 Fixation of nitrogen cannot be done independently.
-That is rhizobium requires a plant host.
-It represents a vital source of nitrogen input in agricultural soils including those in arid regions.
-That is they convert dinitrogen into ammonia.
-Ammonia is toxic in nature.
-Hence they are rapidly absorbed into organic compounds.
+That is why rhizobium requires a plant host.
+Rhizobium is a vital source of nitrogen to agricultural soils including those in arid regions.
+They convert dinitrogen into ammonia.
+Ammonia, being toxic in nature. is rapidly absorbed into organic compounds.

-Nitrogen fixation helps in increasing the productivity of low-N soils and soil fertility.
+Nitrogen fixation helps in increasing soil productivity and soil fertility.
 The various behavioural factors such as drought stress, nutrient deficiency, salt stress, fertilizers, pesticides of nitrogen-fixing systems are reviewed.

 Also Read: Nitrogen Cycle